GavinHaLab/ichorCNA_WDL/WDL/README.md

 ## Outputs
 A complete list of outputs can be found in [this Github wiki page](https://github.com/broadinstitute/ichorCNA/wiki/Output) along with parameter info.

-## Instructions
+## Instructions to setup WDL Pipeline
+1) Pull the docker image using :
+    `docker pull mskilab/jabba:1.0.0`
-1) To run WDL on your machine, first you need to install [cromwell](https://github.com/broadinstitute/cromwell/releases/tag/85) or run it in a workspace that had Cromwell server configured already.
+2) To run WDL on your machine, first you need to install [cromwell](https://github.com/broadinstitute/cromwell/releases/tag/85) or run it in a workspace thathas Cromwell server configured already.
-2) The `inputs.json` file currently is created for one sample.
+3) The `inputs.json` file currently is created for one sample.
 To create one `inputs.json` file for multiple samples run:

-    python3 create_input_json.py input_test_ichorCNA.csv inputs.json
+    `python3 create_input_json.py input_test_ichorCNA.csv inputs.json`

 This command creates a json file with all the samples present in the input `input_test_ichorCNA.csv` .
 Please check the format of the csv file.